The Domino Effect (concert)

-The Domino Effect in New Orleans on May 30, 2009 was a tribute concert celebrating the life and influence of Rock and roll legend Fats Domino.
+The Domino Effect in New Orleans on May 30, 2009 was a tribute concert celebrating the life and influence of rock and roll legend Fats Domino.
 A portion of the proceeds were to benefit the Brees Dream Foundation, bettering local playgrounds and outdoor recreation sites for the children of New Orleans.

-Fats Domino is working with NFL quarterback Drew Brees of the New Orleans Saints to raise money for the foundation’s "Operation Kids: Rebuilding Dreams" campaign, which supports education and mentoring programs as well as rebuilds athletic fields and parks.
-To date, the Brees Dream Foundation has donated over $1.6 million to various efforts supporting the New Orleans community.
+Fats Domino worked with NFL quarterback Drew Brees of the New Orleans Saints to raise money for the foundation’s "Operation Kids: Rebuilding Dreams" campaign, which supports education and mentoring programs as well as rebuilds athletic fields and parks.
+As of April 2009, the Brees Dream Foundation has donated over $1.5 million to various efforts supporting the New Orleans community.